jakub-g/monorepo-limits/README.md

 # monorepo-limits

+This is just a collection of **hard limits** of various technologies, directly encountered in a day-to-day operations of a large git monorepo.

 _Technologies mentioned: git, Node.js, Amazon AWS S3, GitHub.com, GitLab self-hosted_

-Hard limits.

 ### 33.8 MB / 45 MB: Github GraphQL payload limit